EricAn96/Hack-the-north-2021/README.md

 # Hack-the-north-2021

 This is a project to contribute for Hack The North 2021.

+Intruducing, Covi - Covid themed discord bot, a fun and friendly way to learn about covid-19!

 ## Inspiration